Last updated

 Examples

-Pass an API directly
+Pass API directly

 redocly lint openapi/openapi.yaml

-In this case, lint validates the API description(s) passed to the command.
+In this case, lint validates the API or Arazzo description(s) passed to the command.
 If you have no configuration file defined, the recommended ruleset is used.
 If you have extends or rules defined in redocly.yaml, those are used when linting.

 Instead of full paths, you can use names listed in the apis section of your Redocly configuration file.
-The example redocly.yaml file below shows an API alias core@v1 defined:
+The example redocly.yaml configuration file below shows an API alias core@v1 defined:

 apis: